 Furthermore, many of today’s existing recruiting systems don’t offer the capabilities inherent in recruitment marketing software.
 A recruitment marketing solution can help a company:

 Top-of-the-line recruitment marketing software doesn’t just provide companies with a way to launch marketing campaigns.
 They should include a comprehensive suite of tools that attract talent with branded career sites and nurture talent through engagement on their preferred channels.
 It should provide candidates with a modern, personalized experience and encourage them to interact and apply with ease.

-Finally, a recruitment marketing software platform should integrate with other recruiting software, such as an ATS, HCM, payroll, and more.
+Finally, a recruitment marketing software platform should integrate with other recruiting software, such as an ATS, HCM, payroll system, and more.
 It’s usually best to avoid standalone solutions that don’t integrate with other technologies, as these will only add redundancies and manual tasks to the recruiting process.

-iCIMS’ Career Sites and Candidate Relationship Management recruitment marketing products are designed to get the attention of qualified candidates, engagement, and drive their interest.
+iCIMS’ Career Sites and Candidate Relationship Management recruitment marketing products are designed to get the attention of qualified candidates, engage them, and drive their interest.

 iCIMS’ career site offering is powered by machine learning and optimized for Google, enabling employers to: